Certification

 Perspectives

-To view something as a perspective also emphasizes the reality of its own legitimate interests, priorities, purposes, functions, opinions, interpretations, assumptions, expectations, and beliefs, and that from its standpoint those may be as legitimate and relevant as our own.
+To view something as a perspective also emphasizes the reality of its own legitimate interests, priorities, purposes, preferences, functions, opinions, interpretations, assumptions, expectations, intentions, world view, and beliefs.
+From its standpoint those are as legitimate and relevant as our own.
 By learning about and taking into consideration alternative perspectives we expand and dilute our own.
 Our attachment to our own perspective is reduced while our understanding of why we do what we do, believe what we believe, and think we are who we are, is both clarified and reconsidered.

 A perspective is not a symbol, like a dream symbol.
 That is, a perspective doesn’t stand for something else.
 It exists on its own, as itself.
 It is not a referent or inherently a part of some other identity, like your unconscious mind.
 It possesses what Buddhism calls bhava, or “own beingness.”
 When you do an interview and allow yourself to fully take the perspective of this or that element, regardless of what it is, you can feel the authenticity and autonomy of these perspectives.